hoop33/HopShop/README.md

 # HopShop
-HopShop is a GUI client for [HomeBrew][hb].
+HopShop is a GUI client for [Homebrew][hb].
 It's in early alpha stage.
 Right now, it shows available formulae and installed formulae only.

 It's written in Objective-C and is compiled for Snow Leopard or later.
 It eventually might get bumped up to Lion-only, but not before my work Mac is upgraded to Lion (or Mountain Lion).

 ## Origin
-HopShop was inspired by and forked from [Vincent Saluzzo's][vs] [HomeBrew-GUI][hbg].
+HopShop was inspired by and forked from [Vincent Saluzzo's][vs] [Homebrew-GUI][hbg].

 ## Roadmap
 HopShop will eventually be a full GUI front end for HomeBrew, which also must be installed on your system.